lootexchange/lootexchange/README.md

 # Loot Exchange

-[Loot.Exchange](https://www.loot.exchange) is a marketplace dedicated to the Loot universe.
+Loot Exchange is a marketplace dedicated to the Loot universe.
 It's designed to be open and composable, so that anyone can build on top, or integrate it into their game.

 It uses off-chain signed orders, similar to Open Sea, except the orders are stored to Polygon for data availability.
 Anyone can trustlessly use a subgraph or custom indexer to reconstruct the order book.
 Orders are settled using the Wyvern Exchange, exactly the same as Open Sea.